 Smoking is widely spread among the general population and is detrimental to overall health.
 It raises your oxidative stress levels and exposes you to many toxic substances.

 Smoking correlates with anxiety, dementia, and Alzheimer’s disease.
-Furthermore, smoking as well as any addiction tend to disrupt dopamine pathways.
+Furthermore, smoking as well as any addiction tends to disrupt dopamine pathways.